 They need to know if you have any of these conditions:

-an unusual or allergic reaction to irbesartan, other medicines, foods, dyes, or preservatives
+An unusual or allergic reaction to irbesartan, other medications, foods, dyes, or preservatives

 How should I use this medication?